andrewtran28/auth-boilerplate/README.md

 ### 2. Protected Routes
 - Backend routes use a custom `authenticateToken` middleware that reads the Access Token from the cookie, verifies it using `jsonwebtoken`, and attaches the authenticated user to `req.user`.
-- Frontend pages like the "User Page" are protected using a `ProtectedRoute` component, which ensures only authenticated users can access them.
+- On the frontend, protected pages are wrapped in a `ProtectedRoute` component that uses the `useAuth` hook (from `AuthContext`) to check if a user is authenticated and access user info such as roles or permissions.
+If unauthenticated, users are redirected to the login page.

 ### 3. Token Refresh Flow
 - When the Access Token expires, the frontend can make a silent request to a `/api/auth/refresh` route to obtain a new Access Token, as long as the Refresh Token is still valid.